 Over 70 percent of natural ecosystems have been transformed.
 By 2050, this could hit 90 percent.
 As populations become larger, wealthier, and more urban, there is far greater demand for productive land to meet the demands of ten billion people by 2050, and lifestyles need to change.
 Fixing damaged ecosystems mitigates against climate change and bolsters nature’s defences against disasters and extreme weather events such as: wildfires, droughts, floods, and sand and dust storms.

-The World Environment Day (WED) promoting worldwide awareness and action for the environment.
-This day, established in 1972, shows that concern about the environment goes back to several decades at least.
-Since its inception it has been celebrated every year on 5 June by engaging governments, businesses, celebrities, civil societies, and citizens to focus their efforts on a pressing environmental issue.
+The World Environment Day (WED) is observed annually on 5 June and it aims to promote worldwide awareness and action for the environment.
+More than 150 countries take part in World Environment Day, and the day focuses on environmental concerns ranging from pollution to global warming, and sustainable food production to protection of wildlife.
+Since its inception in 1972, this day has been celebrated by engaging governments, businesses, celebrities, civil societies, and citizens to focus their efforts on a pressing environmental issue.

 Each year, World Environment Day is hosted by a different country where the official celebrations take place.
 The host country for 2022 is Sweden.
 This year is a historic milestone for the global environmental community.
 It marks 50 years since the 1972 United Nations Conference on the Human Environment, widely seen as the first international meeting on the environment.
 The 1972 Stockholm Conference spurred the formation of environment ministries and agencies around the world and kickstarted a host of new global agreements to collectively protect the environment.

 The World No Tobacco Day is observed annually on May 31 with the goal to spread awareness about the risks of tobacco use, and how we can make the world tobacco free.
 This is especially important right now as studies show that smokers have a higher risk for a severe case of COVID-19 Pandemic and they threatens the environment that we live in.